Docs Menu

 System.out.println("Received a change: " + event));

-An insert operation on the collection should produce output similar to the following text:
+An insert operation on the collection produces the following output:

 Received a change: ChangeStreamDocument{